AmanRaj1608/Random-colour-palettes/README.md

 <br>

 Shades of blues.
-Darkest to light blue
+Darkest to lightest blue:

 | 1 | 2 | 3 | 4 |  5 |
 |:--------------|:----------------:|:----------------:|:----------------:|:-----------------:|